CTS Co. (NYSE:CTS) Short Interest Up 46.6% in July

 CTS Co.
-(NYSE:CTS) was the target of a significant increase in short interest in July.
+(NYSE:CTS) saw a large increase in short interest in July.
 As of July 15th, there was short interest totalling 362,600 shares, an increase of 46.6% from the June 30th total of 247,400 shares.
-Based on an average trading volume of 170,900 shares, the short-interest ratio is currently 2.1 days.
-Approximately 1.2% of the company’s stock are short sold.
+Based on an average daily volume of 170,900 shares, the short-interest ratio is presently 2.1 days.
+Approximately 1.2% of the company’s shares are sold short.

 Shares of NYSE:CTS opened at $34.99 on Monday.
 The business has a 50 day moving average price of $36.30.
 The company has a market capitalization of $1.13 billion, a price-to-earnings ratio of 19.99 and a beta of 0.70.
 The company has a current ratio of 2.57, a quick ratio of 2.10 and a debt-to-equity ratio of 0.11.
 CTS has a 52-week low of $19.55 and a 52-week high of $39.49.